logeshsuresh/Flights-Service/README.md

 - `utils/`: Provides helper methods and utility functions.

 ## Usage
-To start the API Gateway, use:
+To start the Flights Service, use:

 ```
 npm start